-Hopefully, you now have a better understanding of which necessary steps are needed to improve your small business website.
+With Analytics data you can dive deeper into which necessary steps you can take to improve your small business website.
 While browsing through the data can be fun, it is important to know the metrics to work on.

 Analyze information your visitors care about, where they’re coming from, and how they’re viewing your site.
 Take advantage of the free program available to you and your business.
 Google Analytics provides a way to make smart and strategic improvements to your website in support of your goals and ideally, your overall business.